kfyaya/YZhu/README.md

 Yongning Zhu
 ====

-Physics-based Animation algorithm developer originally developing the FLIP fluid simulation and multigrid character simulation,
+Physics-based Animation algorithm developer originally developing the FLIP fluid simulation and multigrid character simulation

-computer graphics and visual effects software engineer in DreamWorks Animation,
+Computer graphics and visual effects software engineer in DreamWorks Animation

-and interactive media art educator and researcher in Tongji University,
+And interactive media art educator and researcher in Tongji University

 Persistently seeking for procedural solutions utilizing computer graphics and visual effects techniques to build up sustainable visualization solutions in a variety of fields.